agathoklisx/libved/README.md

  *    --range=linenr,. from linenr to current line
  * without --range, assumed current line number
  *
- * --global          is like the g flag
+ * --global          is like the g flag on vim substitute
- * --interactive,-i  is like the c flag
+ * --interactive,-i  is like the c flag on vim substitute
  * --append          is like  >> redirection

  * Commands: